Overcoming creative block: How to get inspiration flowing again

 Another effective way to overcome creative block is to establish routine.
 Although it may sound contradictory, structured workflows can help to mobilize creative energy.
 Many artists report that their best ideas often come not during moments of intense inspiration, but in quiet phases when they are simply absorbed in their work.

 By working regularly without constantly worrying about the outcome, new ideas can emerge quite naturally.
-Sometimes it's simply important to allow yourself to make mistakes or create "imperfect"
+Sometimes it's simply important to allow yourself to make mistakes or create something "imperfect" in order to break through a creative block

 03 Digital Detox